dpocknee/historical-permutations/README.md

 - `npm run test:algo` only runs tests for the finished permutation algorithms, excluding utilities.
 - `npm run test:wip` only runs the tests in the `work-in-progress` folder.

-- The tests are written to ensure that all of the algorithms are implemented correctly and produce all possible permutations without repetition when given an array of a certain length.
+The tests are written to ensure that all of the algorithms are implemented correctly and produce all possible permutations without repetition when given an array of a certain length.
 Tests are only included in the github repository, not in the npm release.
+On github, these tests are run through `travis-ci`.

 ## Contributions